ccani007/tidyDisasters/cran-comments.md

 -   Found the following (possibly) invalid URLs:
 URL: https://developer.apple.com/xcode (moved to https://developer.apple.com/xcode/)
 URL:https://www.undrr.org/publication/hazard-definition-and-classification-review

-Please change http --> https, add trailing slashes, or follow moved
+-Please change http --> https, add trailing slashes, or follow moved

+**Response**:

+- Added trailing slash to xcode link in the readme and vignette
+- Erased undrr link from every script and documentation and redirected the user to the official manual.
+- Added trailing slashes when needed.
+- Double checked for http and not found.

 ## Resubmission 3 (v 0.1.1)